 Two days of events and activities at the site of the 1689 Battle of Killiecrankie - includes arena displays of the Jacobite Cavalry.
 Variety of stalls, food stalls and activities.

-Two days of events and activities at the site of the 1689 Battle of Killiecrankie - the battle was between the supporters of catholic Stuart King James VII of Scotland, II of England and Ireland and the protestant King the Dutch Prince of Orange King William III (& II) and his spouse (and first cousin) Queen Mary II.
+The Battle of Killiecrankie took place on the 27th July 1689.
+Scots and Irish Jacobite supporters of catholic Stuart King James VII of Scotland, II of England and Ireland fought against supporters of protestant King the Dutch Prince of Orange King William III (& II) and his spouse (and first cousin) Queen Mary II.
 (Mary's father, King James VII of Scotland, II of England and Ireland fled to France).
 The Scottish Parliament unanimously supported William and Mary.
-The Jacobite wars were civil wars.
-Interestingly there was only one English Regiment at the Battle of Killiecarnkie and that was Hastings Regiment, for a detailed account of the Battle of Killiecrankie.
+The only English regiment at the Battle was the Hastings Regiment, this was in fact a civil war.
+The Jacobites won a stunning victory but suffered heavy casualties, their commander John Graham, Viscount Dundee being killed in the final minutes.
+Click here for a detailed account of the Battle of Killiecrankie.